 Option 1: It smells so good I'm ready to dive in

-Remove from the oven and you could plate and serve, sprinkle some fresh herbs and enjoy!
+Remove from the oven, plate, and serve, sprinkle some fresh herbs, and enjoy!

 Option 2: Go the extra step